nallurn1/Assignment_2_Locatable/README.md

 # README

-# SE Rails starter for Project Loactable
+# SE Rails starter for Project Locatable

 What is Locatable?
 Creating an web-based application that allows the user to send their location to their emergency contacts and this sends an SMS and email notification.